twilio/twilio-live-interactive-video/README.md

 ## Recordings

-The event host has the option to enable recording when they create the event.
+The event host has the option to enable recording in the app UI when they create the event.
 A recording will be available shortly after the event ends.
 To view a list of all recordings, run `npm run recordings`.

 ## Reference Backend